andyparkers/RFID-1356-MHz-UID-changer/README.md

 # RFID-1356-MHz-UID-changer
-This device allows you to read, copy and write your own UID of MIFARE Classic cards onto suitable RFID cards which emulate all the functions of original MIFARE Classic.
-This might be useful for pentesting ACS (access control systems) rely only on UID of a card and nothing more.
+This device allows you to read, copy and write your own UID of MIFARE Classic cards to suitable RFID cards which emulate all the functions of original MIFARE Classic.
+This might be useful for pentesting ACS (access control systems) which rely only on UID of a card and nothing more.

 # Requirements
 This is what you need to accomplish this project: